 - Before proceeding, let’s just take a few seconds of precaution.
 Using a root enabled file explorer of your choice, backup the following apps –

 - The best way is just to copy the files and paste them in the same older with a .bak at the end of their complete name.
 For instance, to backup SystemUI.apk, copy the file and paste it in the same folder with the name SystemUI.apk.bak

 - This way, if things didn’t work out as planned, you can easily delete the modded file and restore the original name for the backup file from recovery.
 SystemUI.apk.bak -> SystemUI.apk

-- When you have backed up your system files, install both LG V20 Mod Installerapp an LG V20/G5 Mod Control from the Play store.
+- When you have backed up your system files, install LG V20 Mod Control.

 - Use the Mod installer to install the mods.
 The installer gives you a choice between which mods you wish to install, but we’d recommend that you install all of them.
 Doing otherwise can lead to some missing features from your phone.

 - Make the Mod Control a system app from the installer.

 - The installer is pretty straightforward to use, and we don’t think you should have any trouble with it whatsoever.

 - Reboot your device.